arnitek-group/rcman/README.md

 # Remote Connection Manager
-Remote connection manager is a Windows application, which features remote client connectivity supporting different protocols.
+Remote Connection Manager is a Windows application, which features remote client connectivity supporting different protocols.
 All this is packed using a handy dockable UI.

 ## Installation
 Pick the latest release from the [Releases](https://github.com/nikolayarhangelov/rcman/releases) page.